zapata-engineering/orqviz/README.md

 ## Getting started

-In [doc/examples/](https://github.com/zapatacomputing/orqviz/tree/main/docs/examples) we provide a range of `Jupyter notebook` examples for `orqviz`.
+In [the orquestra docs](https://github.com/zapatacomputing/orqviz/tree/main/docs/examples) we provide a range of examples and tutorials for `orqviz`.
 We have four Jupyter notebooks with tutorials for how to get started with any quantum circuit simulation framework you might use.
 You will find examples with `qiskit`, `cirq`, `pennylane` and Zapata's `Orquestra` library.
 The tutorials are not exhaustive, but they do provide a full story that you can follow along.

 In [this notebook](https://github.com/zapatacomputing/orqviz/blob/main/docs/examples/sombrero.ipynb) we have the _Sombrero_ example that we showcase in our paper.
 We also have an [advanced example notebook](https://github.com/zapatacomputing/orqviz/blob/main/docs/examples/advanced_example_notebook.ipynb) which provides a thorough demonstration of the flexibility of the `orqviz` package.